ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 After some hours of less successful trial and error cycles, I stumbled upon this article recommending the `netlify-cli` module: {% ext "Solve CORS once and for all with Netlify Dev", "https://alligator.io/nodejs/solve-cors-once-and-for-all-netlify-dev" %}

-So, if you’re going to use Netlify functions, this is as good as it gets - really simple configuration and immediate success.
+So, if you're going to use Netlify functions, this is as good as it gets - really simple configuration and immediate success.
 Just keep in mind or bookmark `localhost:8888` - your terminal output (based on Vue CLI and Webpack) will continue to direct you to port 8080 instead where functions don't work and none of the success is visible.

 ### User Authentication